libapps/libapps-mirror/nassh/doc/hardware-keys.md

 1. Ensure that your smart card/hardware token is properly set up and loaded with at least an authentication key.

-   The initial setup cannot be carried out under Chrome OS and does take some time.
+   The initial setup cannot be carried out under ChromeOS and does take some time.
 There are plenty of guides available covering the process, among them the ones by [Yubico](https://www.yubico.com/support/knowledge-base/categories/articles/use-yubikey-openpgp/),